Chris Collins on…seed saving

 I must also mention the humble half-hardy annuals at my allotment such as sunflowers, poppies, Love-in-a-Mist and calendulas.
 They provide drifts of colour throughout the plot providing pleasure to myself and the visiting pollinators.
 All of them are nicely settled now, and I collect and store their seed until the following March.

 Of course, seed swapping is one of the great pleasures of gardening.
-This year my allotment neighbour gave me some pumpkin seeds I cooked one with some pasta, cream and cinnamon and it was incredible.
+This year my allotment neighbour gave me some pumpkin seeds and I cooked the resulting harvest with some pasta, cream and cinnamon and it was incredible.
 Those pumpkin seeds are safely stored for next year and I can hardly wait.

 Keep an eye on Garden Organic's Seed Swap pages for an updates of seed swap events near you in 2025.